NawrasseDahman/Bug-Bot/README.md

 # Discord-trello
 Link between Discord and Trello built in node.js using the [Eris](https://abal.moe/Eris/index.html) library.

-Redis is required for this to work
+Redis is required for this to work.